CMSgov/HealthCare.gov-Styleguide/_posts/assets/0001-01-06-accordions.md

 # Accordions

 <div class="intro">
-The accordion patterns used on HealthCare.gov are expandable sets of content intended to reduce the amount of text initially delivered on a page.
+The Accordion patterns used on HealthCare.gov are expandable sets of content intended to reduce the amount of text initially delivered on a page.
 They also allow site visitors to request more text without having to leave a page.
 Accordions are typically found on Explainer and Article pages and are also applied to sets of in-page navigation at various responsive breakpoints.
 </div>

 <div class="hr"></div>

-## Content page accordions
+## Content page Accordions

 Accordion content can be placed at any location within the body of an [Explainer or Article page](/design/page-layouts/).
 Typically, the accordion is placed at the end of a block of text, allowing the user to get more detailed information if needed.